Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/INITRD.md

 ### INITRD (Initial RAM Disk)

-**INITRD (Initial RAM Disk)** is a temporary file system used in the Linux boot process to facilitate the loading of the operating system.
-It is loaded into memory by the bootloader and provides the necessary environment for the kernel to mount the real root file system.
+**INITRD (Initial RAM Disk)** is a temporary file system used in the Linux boot process.
+- It is a temporary file system loaded by the kernel at the boot process to facilitate the loading of the operating system.
+- It helps in mounting of the root filesystem also.

 #### Purpose and Function of INITRD